piotrabramowicz/StepCounter/README.md

 ### CreateNewTeamWithMembers

-Creates new team with members
+Create new team with members

 ### IncrementCounter